schoeppi5/coding_challenge/README.md

 - CI/CD tool choice: 8min

 **Sub-total challenges: 219min**

+- Additionals: 25min

+**Total: 55min + 219min + 25min = 299min**

+> I am not sure, if the preparation time should be included here or not.
+> I included it for completeness sake.

 > Please keep in mind, that while some timestamps or uptimes in the screenshots and elsewhere might suggest, that I took way longer
 > for the tasks than I indicated above, but I did take breaks in between and didn't finish it all in one sitting 😉